Board of Directors Updated 1/2/2025

 The International Dyslexia Association Georgia Board of Directors is a group of dedicated volunteers.

-On December 2, 2023, the IDA-GA Board of Directors and nominees met in person for a full-day work retreat.
-During the retreat, the board held a virtual open membership meeting to review the accomplishments of 2023 and to reveal plans for 2024.
+On December 7, 2024, the IDA-GA Board of Directors and new nominees in person for a full-day work retreat.

 Stacey Levy